 - a.
 What is Aaron's gift tax liability for 2003?
 And for 2005? - b.
 What is Aaron's federal estate tax liability? - c.
 Very generally, what would be the tax consequences to Aaron's estate and his heirs if he died in 2013 instead of 2011? - d.
-Brainteaser: What would Aaron's gift tax liability for 2003 and 2005 have been under the rates and exemption and credit levels originally established by EGTRRA and that were actually in effect between the years 2001 and 2009?
+Brainteaser (you may want to wait until after we have discussed the rest of Problem 1 in class): What would Aaron's gift tax liability for 2003 and 2005 have been under the rates and exemption and credit levels originally established by EGTRRA and that were actually in effect between the years 2001 and 2009?
 Would that change his estate tax bill in 2011 under the law in effect in 2011?
-In other words, if Aaron's executor came into your office today and told you about the past gifts made by Aaron, how would you calculate his estate tax bill? - 2.
+In other words, if Aaron's executor had come to you and told you about the past gifts made by Aaron, how would you calculate his estate tax bill?
+(Hint: This will require using the applicable rate tables for 2003 and 2005, respectively.
+Keep in mind that during those years, the gift tax exemption applicable exclusion amount remained at \$1,000,000 even as the estate tax applicable exclusion amount increased.) - 2.
 Bonnie has \$10,000,000 that she would like to transfer to her daughter Christine.
 She comes to you for advice as to whether she should (a) give Christine the money while Bonnie is still alive or (b) wait and bequeath the money to Christine in her will.
 Assume that this transfer will be fully taxable under either the gift or estate tax, as applicable (that is, assume that Bonnie has already used her unified credit and that the annual exclusion will not apply).
-Use a flat rate of 35% for simplicity and consider the following alternative scenarios: - Bonnie gifts the \$10 million to Christine now.
+Use a flat rate of 35% for simplicity and consider the following alternative scenarios:

+- Bonnie gifts the \$10 million to Christine now.
 She has enough other money to pay any gift tax due and to live off until her death, but no more.
 Thus, she dies with no assets.
 How much will Christine receive?
 How much will the government get?
 How much has actually left Bonnie's hands? - What if Bonnie does not gift the \$10 million to Christine during her life.
 She keeps the \$10 million, plus the amount of tax that would have been due had she made a gift.
-She thus dies with

-- \$11,750,000 in her estate.
+She thus dies with \$13,500,000 in her estate.
 How much will Christine receive?
 How much will the government receive? - Bonnie dies with exactly \$10 million, which she leaves to Christine.
 How much of the \$10 million will Christine actually receive?
 How much does the government get? - If Bonnie had wanted Christine to actually receive \$10 million after taxes upon her death, what size would her pre-tax estate have to have been?